civican/legisinfo/44-1/bills/C-19/bill_text.md

 Paragraphs 5(a) and (b) of the `Borrowing Authority Act` are replaced by the following:

-amounts borrowed by the Minister under an order made under paragraph 46.1(c) of the `Financial Administration Act`, **other than those borrowed under such an order made during the period beginning on March 23, 2021 and ending on May 6, 2021**; and
+amounts borrowed by the Minister under an order made under paragraph 46.1(c) of the `Financial Administration Act`, other than those borrowed under such an order made during the period beginning on March 23, 2021 and ending on May 6, 2021; and

-amounts borrowed by the Minister under an order made under paragraph 46.1(a) of that Act for the payment of any amount in respect of a debt that was originally incurred under an order made under paragraph 46.1(c) of that Act, **other than in respect of a debt that was originally incurred under such an order made during the period beginning on March 23, 2021 and ending on May 6, 2021**.
+amounts borrowed by the Minister under an order made under paragraph 46.1(a) of that Act for the payment of any amount in respect of a debt that was originally incurred under an order made under paragraph 46.1(c) of that Act, other than in respect of a debt that was originally incurred under such an order made during the period beginning on March 23, 2021 and ending on May 6, 2021.

 ### Section 184